Hydrocarbon: Addition

 Addition reactions apply to alkenes and alkynes.
+It is because they add reagents that they are called unsaturated.
 In this reaction a variety of reagents add "across" the pi-bond(s).
 Chlorine, hydrogen chloride, water, and hydrogen are illustrative reagents.

-Addition polymerization

-Alkenes and some alkynes also undergo polymerization by opening of the multiple bonds to produce polyethylene, polybutylene, and polystyrene.
+Polymerization is a form of addition.
+Alkenes and some alkynes undergo polymerization by opening of the multiple bonds to produce polyethylene, polybutylene, and polystyrene.
 The alkyne acetylene polymerizes to produce polyacetylene.
 Oligomers (chains of a few monomers) may be produced, for example in the Shell higher olefin process, where α-olefins are extended to make longer α-olefins by adding ethylene repeatedly.

-Hydrogenation

 Metathesis

 Some hydrocarbons undergo metathesis, in which substituents attached by C–C bonds are exchanged between molecules.
 For a single C–C bond it is alkane metathesis, for a double C–C bond it is alkene metathesis (olefin metathesis), and for a triple C–C bond it is alkyne metathesis.